BehnazF/360-Room-CSULB/README.md

+**360 ROOM, CSULB, UNITY SETUP**
+This project aims to help my students at CSULB for setting up content for Igloo 360 Room:

 Please note that you have three different setup options here (you can enable each option and use it in your project):
-This project aims to help my students at CSULB for setting up content for Igloo 360 Room:

 1. Room Simple:
     has a basic image texture.
 It responds to Arduino input (pressing the button makes the ​room rotates in the opposite direction).